 The possible competition can seem ominous.
 And depending upon your outlook, it can be.
 For each new product that pays affiliate commissions, there soon could be lots more entrepreneurs trying to market it to the exact same audience.
 And for each new product of your own you develop, similar products with more features and selling for a lower cost could seem.
 That already happens today to an extent.
 What is it like with even more entrepreneurs and programmers competing?

-But change can also be good news.
-You as an individual marketer can either complain about the unfairness of it all, or you can choose to adapt your business to the inevitable and prosper.
-As new marketers, and surfers in general, from China, India, and elsewhere come online, they will also create entirely new markets to sell to, markets that weren’t there only a brief time ago.
+But change is also good news.
+You as an individual marketer may either whine about the unfairness of it all, or you may opt to adapt your business to the inevitable and flourish.
+As new entrepreneurs, and surfers generally, from China, India, and elsewhere come online, they will also create entirely new markets to sell tomarkets which weren’t there only a brief time ago.

 After all, as marketers they will require the very same kinds of services and products that western marketers want.
 And as surfers and ultimate online buyers, their customers will want not just western, but also regional and cultural goods, just like online shoppers in the western world do today.
 Naturally, marketers in those areas will also compete in their regional markets, in addition to western ones.

 The globalization of Internet marketing will continue rapidly, no doubt about it.
 To remain in the game, western entrepreneurs would be well-advised to start their strategic planning with this trend today.
 New markets and new opportunities are forming.